-As Boston bombing movie opens, officer's family seeks credit
+As 'Patriots Day' opens, officer's family seeks recognition

 - Seahawk Richard Sherman tells Seattle media member 'I'll ruin your career,' then takes to Twitter to apologize

-While the bombing victims and Collier are mentioned by name in “Patriots Day,” Simmonds is not, something his father, Dennis R. Simmonds, calls a hurtful “snub.”
+The bombing victims and Collier are mentioned by name in “Patriots Day,” which premieres on Wednesday in Boston.
+Simmonds is not, something his father, Dennis R. Simmonds, calls a hurtful “snub.”

 “I think they should make some type of statement, not only for D.J., but for … the large number of officers that were on the ground that night and responded,” he said.